bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 side note: Mutect2 can also take multiple samples.
 In this case you only have to specify the normal sample! how neat is that!

 This will generate an initial variant call format file.
-This is the standard way in which variants are reported.
+This is a standardized way in which variants are reported.
 For a full description of the [vcf_format](https://www.internationalgenome.org/wiki/Analysis/vcf4.0/):

 Every VCF has three sections Metadata, Header and variants.
 The Metadata